Ulzana's Raid

-Ulzana's Raid is a 1972 American Revisionist Western film starring Burt Lancaster, Richard Jaeckel, Bruce Davison and Joaquin Martinez.
-The film, which was filmed on location in Arizona, was directed by Robert Aldrich based on a script by Alan Sharp.
+Ulzana's Raid is a 1972 American revisionist Western film starring Burt Lancaster, Richard Jaeckel, Bruce Davison, and Joaquin Martinez.
+Filmed on location in Arizona, it was directed by Robert Aldrich based on a script by Alan Sharp.
 It portrays a brutal raid by Chiricahua Apaches against European settlers in 1880s Arizona.

-The bleak and nihilistic tone of U.S. troops chasing an elusive merciless enemy has been seen as allegory to the United States participation in the Vietnam War.

 Plot

 Following mistreatment by Indian agency authorities, Ulzana breaks out of the San Carlos Indian Reservation with a small Chiricahua war party.
-When news reaches Fort Lowell, the commanding officer sends riders out to alert the local settlers.
-However, both troopers are ambushed separately; one is dragged away while the other kills the European woman he is escorting and then himself.
+When news reaches Fort Lowell, the commanding officer sends riders out to alert the local settlers, but both troopers are ambushed separately; one is dragged away, while the other kills the European woman he is escorting and then himself.
 The Apaches play catch with his liver.
 The woman's husband, who stayed behind to protect his farm, is captured and tortured to death.
-McIntosh, an ageing U.S. Army scout, is ordered to bring in Ulzana.
-Joining him will be a few dozen soldiers led by the inexperienced lieutenant, Garnett DeBuin, a veteran Cavalry sergeant and Ke-Ni-Tay, an Apache scout.
+McIntosh, an aging U.S. Army scout, is ordered to bring in Ulzana.
+Joining him will be a few dozen soldiers led by an inexperienced lieutenant, Garnett DeBuin, a veteran Cavalry sergeant, and Ke-Ni-Tay, an Apache scout.
 Ke-Ni-Tay knows Ulzana because their wives are sisters.

-The cavalry troop soon discover the brutal activities of the Apache war party.
+The cavalry troop soon discovers the brutal activities of the Apache war party.
 The soldiers know they are facing a merciless enemy with far better local skills.
-DeBuin is shocked by the cruelty and harshness he sees because it conflicts strongly with his Christian morality and view of humanity.
+DeBuin is shocked by the cruelty and harshness he sees, because it conflicts strongly with his Christian morality and view of humanity.
 After failing to find Ulzana, McIntosh and Ke-Ni-Tay consider how to outwit their enemy.
-But DeBuin remains cautious and mistrustful of Ke-Ni-Tay because Ulzana did not let him join his war party.
+DeBuin remains cautious and mistrustful of Ke-Ni-Tay, though, because Ulzana did not let him join his war party.

-Ulzana and his warriors decide to continue on foot to tire out the pursuing cavalry while their horses are circuitously led back the other way.
-However, after Ke-Ni-Tay notices that the tracks are of unladen ponies, McIntosh leads an ambush that kills the two Apache escorts and the horses; one of whom was Ulzana's son.
+Ulzana and his warriors decide to continue on foot to tire out the pursuing cavalry, while their horses are circuitously led back the other way.
+However, after Ke-Ni-Tay notices that the tracks are of unladen ponies, McIntosh leads an ambush that kills the horses and their two Apache escorts, one of whom was Ulzana's son.
 Despite angry protestations, DeBuin forbids his men from mutilating the dead boy.